sharathgopinath/battleship/README.md

 Co-ordinates - a1, b1, c1... to j10

 ## API Endpoints
-HTTP GET **api/battle-ship/new**
+**HTTP GET api/battle-ship/new**

-Creates a new board and adds a battleship to the board
+Creates a new board and adds a battleship to the board.

 Example Output -
 ```